Dome of the Chain: Omphalos

 The Dome stands exactly at the geometric centre of the esplanade which houses the al-Aqsa compound, the Haram, at the spot where the two central axes meet.
 The central axes connect the centres of the opposing sides, and the Dome is also perfectly aligned on the long (approximately north-south) axis with what is presumed to be the oldest mihrab of the al-Aqsa Mosque.
-This mihrab stands inside the 'Mosque of Omar', i.e. the southeastern section of the al-Aqsa Mosque, which corresponds by tradition to the earliest mosque built on the Temple Mount.
+This mihrab stands inside the 'Mosque of Omar', i.e. the southeastern section of the al-Aqsa Mosque, which corresponds by tradition to the earliest mosque built on the Al Aqsa Mosque enclave.
 The 'mihrab of Omar' as seen today stands exactly in the middle of the qibla wall of the Temple Mount.
 It has been speculated that once the Dome of the Rock was built, the location of the main mihrab inside al-Aqsa Mosque has been repositioned on an axis with the centre of the Dome of the Rock, as it is until today, but the old position is preserved by the separate mihrab of the 'Mosque of Omar'.

-According to these considerations, the Dome of the Chain is located at the omphalos, or navel, of the Herodian Temple Mount as well as of the Muslim Haram, and indeed of the Earth as a whole –surrat al-arḍ in Arabic.
+According to these considerations, the Dome of the Chain is located at the omphalos, or navel, of the Al Aqsa Mosque, and indeed of the Earth as a whole –surrat al-arḍ in Arabic.
 The traditional "navel of the universe" in Judaism is at the Holy of Holies, in Islam at the Ka`ba in Mecca, and in Christianity in the Church of the Holy Sepulchre.
 The omphalos can be defined as a religious artifact or object.
 In association with the Dome of the Rock, this omphalos would be the tomb where Adam was found, and where the first man was created.